oz/cyprio.net/wtf/2014-06-22-unbound-catch-all.md

 # Why would you use a local DNS cache?

-Well, if you're at home all the time, using your router's as a DNS you probably do not need to as it is doing just that for you.
-However, on the road, while using random joe's wifi it can help speed up name resolution.
+Well, if you're at home all the time, using your router's DNS you probably do not need to as it is doing just that for you.
+However, on the road, while using random joe's wifi, it can help speed up name resolution.

-For example, this request is not cached, very slow (Mexico's airport, yay), and took 2.981s to complete:
+For example, this request is not cached, and very slow (Mexico's airport, yay), and took 2.981s to complete:

 ```
 $ time host cyprio.net